-The citadel had several public baths, ovens, workshops, silos and cisterns and, of course, the houses of top government officials, employees and court servants.
+The citadel had several public toilets, ovens, workshops, silos and cisterns and of course, the houses of high officials, employees and servants of the court.

-When you come out of the Nasrid Palaces, you enter the *Partal Gardens, with the famous Torre de las Damas [Tower of the Ladies] and the enormous pond that was guarded until very recently by two majestic stone lions, which are today found in the Alhambra Museum.
+Upon leaving the Nasrid Palaces, there are the * Jardines del Partal, with the famous Torre de las Damas and the huge pond that until recently was guarded by two majestic stone lions, which are now in the Alhambreño museum.

-In this area, near the pond, are the remains of the Palace of Yusuf III, which clearly wished to evoke its predecessor, the Comares Palace, and which was the residence of the governor of the Alhambra, the Marquis of Mondéjar.
+In this enclosure, near the pond, are the remains of the Palace of Yusuf III, which wanted to clearly evoke its predecessor of Comares, and that before the ruin was residence of the governor of the Alhambra, the Marquis de Mondéjar.

-A little further up is the San Francisco Parador, previously the monastery of the order and before that an Arab palace in the age of Yusuf V, free-standing, like the previous palace of Yusuf III.
+Somewhat higher is the Parador de San Francisco, former convent of the order and formerly still an Arab palace, from the time of Yusuf V, exempt as the previous one of Yusuf III.

-Very difficult route for the physically disabled, except the stretch marked in "blue", known as Secano, which can be accessed from the ticket offices or from the Alhambra.
+Very difficult route for physically handicapped except the section colored in "blue", which can be accessed from the ticket offices or from the Alhambra, known as Secano.

 * This site is not accessed except when leaving the Nasrid Palaces.Visit